Skip to content

 FernetKeysReadyFernet key Secret and rotation CronJob exist

-CredentialKeysReadyCredential key Secret and rotation CronJob exist (if spec.credentialKeys is set)
+CredentialKeysReadyCredential key Secret and rotation CronJob exist (always managed; spec.credentialKeys only tunes the schedule and max active keys)

 DatabaseReadydb_sync Job completed successfully (and schema check passed)